 What to Know About Living in Youngstown, Ohio

-When talking about the best places to live in Ohio, most people likely first think of the major metro areas like Cincinnati or Cleveland.
-But don’t overlook the small cities like Youngstown, Ohio, which is the fourth best place to live in Ohio.
-Not only that, but it’s the 10th cheapest place to live in America and a top 25 place to retire by US News and World Report.
-These are great indicators you can have an excellent quality of life at an affordable price.
+When discussing the best places to live in Ohio, most people likely first think of the major metro areas like Cincinnati or Cleveland.
+But don’t overlook the small cities like Youngstown, Ohio, ranked the fourth best place to live in Ohio.
+Not only that, but it’s the 10th cheapest place to live in America and the ninth best place to retire, according to U.S. News & World Report.
+These indicators hint that living in Youngstown could deliver an excellent quality of life at an affordable price.

 What is it about Youngstown that makes it rank so highly?
-Maybe it’s the location between Pittsburgh and Cleveland or the cultural renaissance happening in the wake of the steel industry collapse.
-Perhaps it’s the friendly people, and the affordable cost of living that has made people realize living in a small city is worth it.
+Maybe it’s the location between Pittsburgh and Cleveland or the cultural renaissance happening in the wake of the collapse of the steel industry.
+Perhaps it’s the friendly people or the affordable cost of living that has made people realize living in a small city is worth it.

 Whatever the reason is, we see Youngstown has landed on your radar!
 Our breakdown of the real estate market will give you helpful information about living in Youngstown, Ohio.

 Your dollar definitely goes further when you live in Youngstown.
-As one of the cheapest places to live in the US, it has an overall cost of living 34% cheaper than the national average.
-Housing obviously was a big reason why, coming in 80% under.
-However, every major expenditure category fell below what you’d expect to pay nationwide, from groceries to health care.
+As one of the cheapest places to live in the US, the overall cost of living is 25% cheaper than the national average.
+Low housing expenses was a big reason why, scoring an impressive 80% under national prices.
+However, every major expenditure category indexed beneath what you’d expect to pay nationwide, from groceries to health care costs.

-A single adult could expect to pay about $30,000 a year for their essential living costs, including housing, transportation, and taxes.
-However, with a lower cost of living, there are also lower salaries.
+A single adult could expect to pay about $30,000 annually for essential living costs, including housing, taxes, and transportation expenses.
+However, with a lower cost of living in Youngstown comes lower salaries.
 The average annual salary for Youngstown is $43,550, below the national median household income of $69,392 in 2020.

-What is the average price of a home in Youngstown, OH?
+What is the average price of a home in Youngstown, Ohio?

-One of the things that stands out about this Northwest Central Ohio town is its housing affordability.
-For an idea of where the market stands, February 2023 had 367 homes for sale at a median list price of $110,000, which was up 22.4% year-over-year.
-Compare that to the national list price of $400,000 in January 2023.
-Your housing budget will afford more here.
+Affordable housing is one of the things that stands out about this Northwest Central Ohio town.
+For an idea of where the market stands, September 2024 had 340 homes for sale at a median list price of $133,500, which was up 21% year-over-year.
+Compare that to the national median home price of $412,300 in Q2 2024.
+Low housing costs are a definite plus for living in Youngstown.
+Your housing budget will afford more here in a state already prized by retirees for its affordability.

 Are there any condos or townhomes available in Youngstown, OH?

 You can find condos and townhomes in Youngstown.
-February 2023 had 20 of these properties listed on the market.
-The most expensive was $345,000 for an almost 2,000 sq ft villa with two bedrooms and two baths.
-The most affordable was $45,000 for a condo with 636 sq ft, two bedrooms, and 1.5 baths.
+September 2024 had 14 of these properties listed on the market.
+The most expensive was $398,000 for an almost 2,000 sq ft new construction condo with two bedrooms and 2.5 baths.
+The most affordable was $86,000 for a condo with 1,056 sq ft, two bedrooms, and one bathroom.

-A few areas you can look for condos include West Hampton, Applewood Acres, Hitchcock Woods, Southwestern Place, and Falcon Crest Condominiums.
+A few neighborhoods to look for condos include West Hampton, Applewood Acres, Hitchcock Woods, Southwestern Place, and Falcon Crest Condominiums.
 A local real estate agent can be your resource for where to find condo and townhome properties.

 What is the property tax rate for Youngstown, OH?

-One thing about living in Ohio is property taxes due to be a little higher, but they’re not as high as other surrounding states like Pennsylvania or Illinois.
+One thing about living in Ohio is property taxes do tend to be a little higher.
+Still, they’re not as high as other surrounding states like Pennsylvania or Illinois.
 In Mahoning County, the average effective real estate tax was 1.42% of the property’s fair market value.

 Ohio property taxes are due twice a year.
-The state charges taxes in mils, which is $1 for every $1,000.
-The most recently published tax chart is from 2019, in which Youngtown City residents were charged 77.639784 mils for city, county, and school district real estate taxes.
-Taxes are administered and paid to Mahoning County.
+The state charges taxes in mils, which equals $1 for every $1,000 in property value.
+The 2022 tax chart shows Youngtown City residents were charged 69.413121 mils for city, county, and school district real estate taxes.
+Mahoning County administers the taxes and collects payments.

 What county is Youngstown, OH in?

-Mahoning County is in northeast Ohio along the border with Pennsylvania.
+Mahoning County is in northeast Ohio, along the Pennsylvania border.
 The name comes from a local Native American language and means “salt licks.”
+The Mahoning River runs through the county.
 Youngstown is the county seat.

 During the 1800s and early 1900s, coal mining, iron ore, and steel industry were the main economic drivers in Mahoning County.
-The earliest iron blast furnace was built all the way back in 1803.
-It also had a strong agricultural component, which does remain to this day.
+The earliest iron blast furnace was built back in 1803.
+Steel mills were built across the county, tapping into the nearby Appalachian natural resources.
+It also had a strong agricultural component, which remains to this day.
+The people of Mahoning County had a reputation for a strong work ethic.

-Mahoning County had around 228,000 residents in 2022.
-Residents are about an hour east of Akron, Ohio, and 1 hour and 15 minutes from downtown Cleveland.
+In 2022, Mahoning County had around 228,000 residents.
+It is about an hour east of Akron, Ohio, and one hour and 15 minutes from downtown Cleveland.
+Driving distance to Pittsburgh, PA, is 66 miles.

 When the steel industry production began to decline, Youngstown fell into an economic depression.
 People began to leave the city, searching for other employment and economic opportunities.
 As such, Youngstown’s population trends toward a decline.
 It lost 6,000 residents from 2010 to 2020.
 There is a high poverty rate of 35%.